Zhang-VISLab/Zhang-VISLab.github.io/_pages/publications.md

 author_profile: true
 ---

-To date, I have published **3 PAMI, 1 IJCV, 4 NIPS, 1 ICLR, 10 CVPR, 5 ICCV, 4 ECCV, 2 MM, 3 ICDM, 1 IROS, 1 ICRA, 1 CDC, 35 in total**.
+To date, I have published **3 PAMI, 1 IJCV, 4 NIPS, 1 ICLR, 10 CVPR, 5 ICCV, 4 ECCV, 2 MM, 3 ICDM, 1 IROS, 1 ICRA, 1 CDC, 36 in total**.
 All my publications can be downloaded from [my Google Scholar profile](https://scholar.google.com/citations?user=2yqx3oIAAAAJ&hl=en).
 Please send me an email with any problem.

 ---
 # 2023
 P81.
 M. Caner Tol, Saad Islam, Andrew J. Adiletta, Berk Sunar, and Ziming Zhang. **Don’t Knock!
 Rowhammer at the Backdoor of DNN Models.** *In Proceeding of The 53rd Annual IEEE/IFIP International Conference on Dependable Systems and Network (IEEE IFIP DSN), 2023*

 P80.
-Yiqing Zhang, Xinming Huang, and Ziming Zhang. **PRISE: Demystifying Deep Lucas-Kanade with Strongly Star-Convex Constraints for Multimodel Image Alignment.** *In Proceeding of Computer Vision and Pattern Recognition (CVPR), 2023.*
+Yiqing Zhang, Xinming Huang, and Ziming Zhang. **PRISE: Demystifying Deep Lucas-Kanade with Strongly Star-Convex Constraints for Multimodel Image Alignment.** *In Proceeding of Computer Vision and Pattern Recognition (CVPR), 2023.* **(a highlight paper)**

 P79.
 Yingxue Zhang, Yanhua Li, Xun Zhou, Ziming Zhang, and Jun Luo. **STM-GAIL: Spatial-Temporal Meta-GAIL for Learning Diverse Human Driving Strategies.** *In Proceeding of SIAM International Conference on Data Mining (SDM), 2023.*